VitaliiBlack/star_wars/README.md

 ## Features

 - **Characters**: View information about various characters from the Star Wars universe.
-- **Planets**: Display detailed information about different planets.
-- **Movies**: List of Star Wars movies with detailed descriptions.
-- **Interactive Animations**: Use Lottie to animate interface elements, such as lightsabers or the flight of spacecraft.
+- **Interactive Animations**: Use Lottie to animate interface elements

 ## Installation